Unless otherwise noted, content is this guide is licensed under a Creative Commons Attribution 4.0 International License.

 SPARC: Open Access Journal Publishing Resource Index

-There are many benefits for journals that move open access such as the potential for increased readership and citations.
+Transitioning to open access has potential benefits such as increased readership and citations.
 That stated, the transition from a subscription-model to open access requires planning and careful discussion with the journal's stakeholders.

 Harvard Library Office for Scholarly Communication has compiled an excellent guide for journals who are considering moving to open access: